-- In Service: This state indicates that the positioner is in normal operation mode and uses the 4-20mA information like required position - Out of Service: This state indicates that the positioner is not in operation (Port B is fully pressurized, Port A is exhausted). - Out of Service (Manual): This state indicates that the positioner is not following the 4-20mA signal and accept 'manual' inputs to define the target position. - Out of Service (Fixed PWM): This state indicates that the positioner is out of service and is operating at a fixed Pulse Width Modulation (PWM) value.
+- In Service: This state indicates that the positioner is in normal operation mode and is ready to receive and execute commands. - Out of Service: This state indicates that the positioner is not in operation. - Out of Service (Manual): This state indicates that the positioner is out of service.
+The user is free to move the actuator. - Out of Service (Fixed PWM): This state indicates that the positioner is out of service and is operating at a fixed Pulse Width Modulation (PWM) value.
 This is typically used for testing or calibration purposes. - Out of Service (Fixed DP): This state indicates that the positioner is out of service and is maintaining a fixed Delta Pressure (DP).
-DP represents the difference between the pressures at Port A (PA) and Port B (PB) of the positioner (Port A for single acting).
+DP represents the difference between the pressures at Port A (PA) and Port B (PB) of the positioner.